-10.20.2 Reports and Studies
+10.201.2 Reports and Studies

 Support studies may be required as part of development and infrastructure approval process, or as a part of a more detailed planning study.
+The required supporting studies will be identified through pre-consultation with the municipality, and those that have been identified will be required as part of a complete application.
 The reports and studies are intended to provide additional information pertaining to a subject site and the areas adjacent to it to assist Municipal Council and its delegated approval authorities to evaluate an application.
 The need and the timing of the support studies will be determined by the Municipality on a site or area specific basis having regard to the other provisions of this Plan and provincial legislation, policies and appropriate guidelines.